acritelli/aws-labs/lab_2_deploy_RDS.md

 Perform the following from the VPC console.

 1. Create a security group with the following attributes:
-    * Name tag: Allow MySQL
+    * Name tag: Lab Allow MySQL
-    * Group name: Allow MySQL
+    * Group name: Lab Allow MySQL
     * Description: Provide something descriptive for the security group
     * VPC: specify your lab VPC
 2. Edit the inbound rules of the newly created security group:
     * Allow MySQL/Aurora traffic from any source
     * We will further refine these rules during later labs

-## Step2: Launch an RDS Instance
+## Step 2: Launch an RDS Instance

 Perform the following from the RDS console.